 Something I found very surprising when I first started learning how to sing better is how deceptive a good singing voice can be – the trick is healthy singing technique and a powerful approach.
 Chris was actually releasing the weight from his voice when singing with the crazy highs and gravelly screams, and that super bluesy and heavy tone that Paul Rodgers had was actually just super open resonance and a relaxed delivery – far from the strained yelp I started out with by emulating these guys before learning how to breathe using my diaphragm, modify my vowels, ‘release’ into my high range and develop techniques like open consonants, vocal placement, resonance and so much more.

 The number one piece of advice I wish I was given from day one while learning how to sing?
 A relaxed and resonant voice is what makes a powerful sound!

 Coincidentally, how to sing like Paul Rodgers and how to sing like Chris Cornell are the two most common influences and requests I get from students at Bohemian Vocal Studio – How to sing Audioslave, How to sing Soundgarden and How to sing Bad Company are almost a daily occurance in my Skype singing lessons – of course, healthy singing technique can be used for pop and more modern sounds too (I do have my fair share of Whitney Houston, Adele and Ed Sheran fans as students too!).
-Fortunately, I’ve spent almost a lifetime deciphering how to sing with the range of Chris Cornell and the tone of Paul Rodgers, it truly IS possible to sing with the range and power of these amazing singers – so if you want that range, that golden tone, than powerful belt or even just a few more notes in your range, you can book a session with me now!
+Fortunately for my students, I’ve spent almost a lifetime deciphering how to sing with the range of Chris Cornell and the tone of Paul Rodgers, it truly IS possible to sing with the range and power of these amazing singers – so if you want that range, that golden tone, that powerful belt or even just a few more notes in your range, book a session with me to increase your range now!

 Feel free to leave any questions or feedback below!